MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       Achievements include:
       - a Chinese software copyright.
       - a SCI paper (under review).
+      - a University Research Project of school level (in process).

   - position: A Management and Service System for Data on Agricultural Machinery Operations
     company_name: Participant